Texas Opportunity Rodeo: Naval Workshop Spotlights Talent at HBCU/MIs

-Assistant Chief of Naval Research Capt.
-David Murray gives the welcome address during the Naval Opportunity Awareness Workshop (OAW), recently held at Texas Southern University in Houston.
+HBCU/MIs collectively enroll over 5 million students and provide critical college access to those who often come from traditionally underserved communities and are the first in their family to attend an institution of higher learning.
+And while HBCU/MIs represent less than 2% of U.S. higher education learning institutions, they produce 25% of African-American STEM (science, technology, engineering, mathematics) graduates.

+That’s a talent source the DoN HBCU/MI Program, which is located at the Office of Naval Research, wants to reach.
+One way it does so is through the Naval OAW.

-Aimed at university and college presidents, vice presidents, provosts, faculty, staff and students from HBCU/MIs, the Naval OAW highlights research opportunities within the Navy and Marine Corps, summer faculty/sabbatical research opportunities and student internships.
+The Naval OAW is the DoN HBCU/MI Program’s premier annual event.
+It’s aimed at university and college presidents, vice presidents, provosts, faculty, staff and students from HBCU/MIs.
+The workshop highlights research opportunities within the Navy and Marine Corps, summer faculty/sabbatical research opportunities and student internships.

+It provides a critical platform for direct engagement between the DoN and key stakeholders, potential funding grantees and future partners.
+The Naval OAW also serves as a way to get more HBCU/MI faculty involved in naval-relevant scientific research — and attract students to internships.

+“This year’s Naval OAW was a resounding success and helped expand awareness of our initiatives within the state of Texas,” said Anthony C. Smith Sr., director of the DoN HBCU/MI Program.
+“The faculty and students who attended were excited and engaged.
+They saw the event as a great way to make valuable networking connections; learn about available faculty fellowships, student internships and research awards; and consider exciting careers in the naval science and technology workforce.”

 |Date Taken: